 Can cauliflower rice really taste as good as regular rice?
 In this Bacon Fried Caulirice, yes, yes it can.

-That really is the trick to this recipe.
-That and using fresh (not frozen) rice.
-I know that’s a bummer to hear as frozen caulirice is so convenient (thank you Trader Joe’s), but for this recipe fresh is the better way to go.
+Roasting the cauliflower really is the trick to this recipe.
+That and using fresh (not frozen) cauliflower rice.
+I know that’s a bummer to hear as frozen cauliflower rice is so convenient (thank you Trader Joe’s), but for this recipe fresh is the better way to go.

 This recipe also calls for fresh carrots and broccoli as I couldn’t find a bag of just carrots and broccoli together.
 You could use frozen options for both of them but I find it’s easier to make sure fresh veggies don’t get mushy whereas frozen veggies can get mushy fast if you’re not careful.